 The playing surface profile consists of a perched water table with a proprietary profile reinforcement product in the upper rootzone sand layer.
 The constructed turf surface is flat which is common for elite sport use.
 The use of the reinforced profile improves the load-bearing capacity of the Field of Play and also enables efficient turf replacement

-In 2019, Optus Stadium was voted the World’s Best Looking Stadium while in 2020 Australian’s voted Optus Stadium as the best venue in the country.
-We like to think without a world-class Field of Play neither of these awards would have been possible.
+In 2019, Optus Stadium was voted the World’s Best Looking Stadium, while in 2020 Australian’s voted Optus Stadium as the best venue in the country.
+We like to think that without a world-class Field of Play neither of these awards would have been possible.

 Return to the main project page here.